LexMG/DAEN690-FAA-UAS/Non-Standard-Format/ReadMe.md

 -	Non-Standard3421_Exploratory.ipynb
 -	Non-standard2536_Exploratory.ipynb

-2. All Notebooks that contain analysis for records that were kicked back from the R-Code that Lex created.
+**2. All Notebooks that contain analysis for records that were kicked back from the R-Code that Lex created.**
 -	KickBack60_Exploratory.ipynb
 -	Kickback1 + 25_Exploratory.ipynb
 -	Kickback103+3_Exploratory.ipynb